St. Patrick's Day celebrations in Ireland, in the US, and around the world all have these top facts and figures in common.

 It is also a holiday in Newfoundland and Labrador in Canada, and in Montserrat in the West Indies.

-It is observed by the Catholic Church, the Anglican Communion (especially the Church of Ireland) the Eastern Orthodox Church and Lutheran Church.
+It is observed by the Catholic Church, the Anglican Communion (especially the Church of Ireland) the Eastern Orthodox Church, and the Lutheran Church.

 Originally, the color associated with Saint Patrick was blue, but over the years the color green and its association with Saint Patrick's Day grew.